colm-o-caoimh/Weekly_Tasks/README.md

 ### Write a program that reads in a text file and outputs the number of e's it contains.
 The program should take the filename from an argument on the command line.
 * I was unsure of the precise meaning of the task instruction.
 I did not realise that arguments could be taken from the command line.
 I posted a question to the class forum on Moodle and discussed it with classmates.
 * My initial attempt involved a prompt for the user to input file name on the command line but this was not exactly what was demanded by the task.
 * Following a little more research I discovered that through the sys module, arguments from the command line could be passed through the program using the `sys.argv` list.
-I used stackoverflow for this (https://stackoverflow.com/questions/7439145/i-want-to-read-in-a-file-from-the-command-line-in-python/7439162).
+For this, I used [stackoverflow](https://stackoverflow.com/questions/7439145/i-want-to-read-in-a-file-from-the-command-line-in-python/7439162).
 * This produced the desired result for this week’s task

 ## Week 8 task: